cookiemonster/studenttracker.ml/README.md

   * Social
     * [Twitter](https://twitter.com/0xDUDE/status/1216035348108713984)
 * Data
-  * This is the [list of schools](https://github.com/cookiemonster/China_Student_tracking/blob/master/FaceBucket-schools) which are leaking student data like personal information and FRT images.
+  * This is the [list of schools](https://github.com/cookiemonster/China_Student_tracking/blob/master/FaceBucket-schools) that are leaking student data like personal information and FRT images.
 All the data is publicly accessible.